We’ve all bought Darijo Srna on Football Manager before, haven’t we?

-Last week, he announced his decision to hang up his boots (in real life, I must add) to become the assistant manager of his beloved Shakhtar Donetsk, the club he remained loyal to for 15 years despite offers from Barcelona, Chelsea and Bayern, among others, over the years.
+Last season, he announced his decision to hang up his boots (in real life, I must add) to become the assistant manager of his beloved Shakhtar Donetsk, the club he remained loyal to for 15 years despite offers from Barcelona, Chelsea and Bayern, among others, over the years.

 Srna was everything we love about football.

 An exciting, marauding full-back who was deadly from set-pieces and showed genuine loyalty to the club he adored.

 Signed from Hajduk Split in 2003, Srna became Shakhtar’s leading appearance-maker, won the Ukrainian Premier League 10 times and even lifted the UEFA Cup with the side in 2009 – where he was duly named Man of the Match in what was the first time a Ukrainian side won a major European competition.

 Srna was at his very best 2009 and 2012 – in fact, he was widely regarded as one of the best players in the world in his position at the time – as a constant threat on the right-flank, able to score and create chances, and was dangerous from set-pieces.

 The Croatian was constantly linked with some of Europe’s biggest and best clubs.